 Liveaboards out of Male

-MY Mariana, MY Ari Queen, MV Sharifa, Blue Horizon II and MV Carpe Diem will visit many of the Maldives’ best known dive sites whilst following a flexible itinerary that takes account of local diving conditions.
+MV Emperor Voyager, MY Mariana, MV Ari Queen, MV Sharifa and MV Carpe Diem will visit many of the Maldives’ best known dive sites whilst following a flexible itinerary that takes account of local diving conditions.

 Carpe Diem individual itineraries: